-Basler Leckerli are seldom made at home in Switzerland, but they are truly simple to make.
-It’s important to not over bake them, otherwise, your leckerli will become hard and dry, which takes the ‘lecker’ out of your leckerli — you don’t want to lack on your lecker!
-This recipe swaps out the honey with brown rice syrup, but the classic flavor remains.
-It’s also very important to make your own candied orange peel.
-Your tastebuds will love you for it!
+It’s important to not overbake these cookies, otherwise your leckerli will become dry and brittle, which takes the ‘lecker’ out of your leckerli — and you don’t want your leckerli to be lacking.
+This recipe substitutes honey for brown rice syrup, but the timeless flavor remains.
+A critical step not to miss is preparing your own candied orange peels; trust me when I say that everyone’s tastebuds will love you for it!

 Make the candied orange peel – Using a vegetable peeler, remove the outer peel of each orange in long strips.
 Place the peeled strips in a medium saucepan.
 Add two cups of water and bring to a boil over medium-high heat, then reduce the heat and simmer for 15 minutes.
 Drain and return the peel to the pan.
 Repeat.
 Note – This helps to reduce the bitterness of the orange peel.